 This set of word sorting and writing pages is a simple way to support ELLs with word study.
 All of the word sorts will have picture cards.
 There are three levels of word sorts.
-Set one has pictures, set two has pictures and words and set three is only words.
+Set one has pictures, set two has pictures and words, and set three is only words.
 Many of the word sorts now come with a digital version.

 Words Their Way for ELLs– An overview of using word sorts with ELLs along with specific strategies to support ELLs.

 Words Their Way Word Sorts– Starting at the Letter Name level some of the sorts do not have pictures.
 As you introduce the sorts consider adding in the picture and/or explaining the meaning of new vocabulary words to ELLs.